2410030171-Chaitra/VibeShpere--Book-recommendation-system/backend/README.md

-# CalmReads Backend API
+# VibeSphere Backend API

-This is the backend API for the CalmReads book recommendation system, built with Node.js, Express, and MySQL.
+This is the backend API for the VibeSphere book recommendation system, built with Node.js, Express, and MySQL.

 ## Setup Instructions